 Import the ceiling fan model into Unreal Engine and apply its textures.

 My name is Josh, I'm 19 years old, and I'm a hobbyist in both the Blender and Unity softwares.
 I'm a Computer Science major by day, and a Udemy instructor by night.
 Ever since my freshman year of high school, I have developed a passion for 3D modeling and game development after taking a drafting course.
 I have industry certification in the AutoCad software, but have since moved on and have been using both Blender and Unity for over four years.
-In my free time, I enjoy traveling, gaming, video editing, and programming.
+In my free time, I enjoy traveling, gaming, video editing, mathematics, and of course teaching here on Udemy!
 I hope that I can spread my knowledge of both the Blender and Unity softwares via my courses in both a fun and efficient manner.